Our history: It’s both short and long

-The work of the Hub will reflect these two main purposes of knowledge development and exchange activities.
+The work of the Hub reflects these two main purposes of knowledge development and exchange activities.

 6) Address the most relevant KDE needs using the most suitable and rigorous methods.

-All work undertaken by the Hub will be underscored by a commitment to inclusive and participatory approaches for generating, translating, sharing and applying knowledge.
+The Hub is guided by a commitment to participatory design for generating, sharing and applying knowledge.

 8) Embrace an improvement orientation to our work.

-The Hub will take a continuous ‘learn as we go’ approach with relevant data collected and fed back to inform adaptations along the way.
+The Hub takes a continuous ‘learn as we go’ approach with relevant data collected and fed back to inform adaptations along the way.